CDCgov/cfa-immunization-uptake-projection/docs/analytical_plan.md

 - a model, including its parameters and training data,
 - a _forecast date_,
-- a set of reference dates after the future relative to the forecast date, and
+- a set of reference dates after the forecast date, and
 - the predicted values for each reference date.

 In _prospective_ forecasting, the forecast date is the moment that the forecast was actually run.
 The training data is all the data that is available as of that moment, and the predictions are for reference dates after the forecast date.